ipsilon/eof/spec/eof.md

 - no instruction may be unreachable
 - maximum data stack of a function must not exceed 1023
 - `types[current_code_index].max_stack_height` must match the maximum stack height observed during validation
-- Find full spec of the previous _more restrictive_ algorithm at https://eips.ethereum.org/EIPS/eip-5450#operand-stack-validation

 ## Examples